 "[The pupil questionnaire showed] Really surprising and uncomfortable results that I had to accept which made me more resolved to act - I could target my actions based on the results." - All Together School "Our whole staff understanding of bullying has massively improved and tackling it successfully is now a key priority shared by all.
 Thank you for the support!" - All Together School "The questionnaires were well worded, allowing for all students to put their views forwards across the academy.
 Results were extremely valuable in identifying areas requiring additional work not picked up through the audit alone." - All Together School "It has changed our approach to Anti-Bullying and allowed us to incorporate fresh ideas."

+Pupil wellbeing

-Pupil wellbeing After the programme, pupils' wellbeing improved.
+After the programme, pupils' wellbeing improved.
 Those involved in bullying were less likely to report experiencing negative thoughts and feelings.
-Figure 4.
-Wellbeing by demographics and frequency of bullying experiences.

 NB: Higher scores mean lower wellbeing.
-Time 2 (after intervention) Time 1 (before intervention) 2.00 1.80 1.60